 - a ride with five passengers or more will cost an extra 5,- Euros

-- bulky luggage will cost an extra fee of 1,- Euro
+- bulky luggage, which will require a large cab, will cost you an extra fee of 5,- Euro

 Taking a Short Ride – the Berlin Kurzstrecke.

 If you just want to go a short distance by Taxi, in Berlin you can take a special Taxi rate called short ride (“Kurzstrecke”).
 You can not ask a cab driver that is waiting in line at a taxi stand for a short ride, but you can stop a cab on the street and ask for this ‘special offer’.

 A short ride will take you up to two kilometers far and will cost you 6 Euro.
 It is often a comfortable alternative to get from ‘A’ to ‘B’ – especially when in a hurry and/or if the weather conditions are bad.
 But please don’t forget to tip anyways!